MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/ready.md

 :::image type="content" source="./images/platform.png" alt-text="Figure that shows a domain tracker.
 It shows mission, platform, and workload.
 Platform is highlighted to show we're in the platform domain of cloud adoption." border="false":::
 *Figure 1: Domain tracker - platform domain*

 The ready methodology focuses on building landing zones.
 Landing zones enable application migration, modernization, and innovation at enterprise-scale.
-They provide a home for cloud workloads and form the foundation of the resource management system.
+They provide a home for cloud workloads and are the foundation of the resource management system.

 A secure landing zone architecture is key for a robust security posture.
 Architecture refers to the components of an environment and the traffic flows between them.
 Defense organizations often have compliance standards for architecture that apply to landing zones.
 The cloud broker will be responsible for building a landing zone to meet these standards.
 Microsoft has made a secure landing zone build easier.
 We developed mission landing zone called the Secure Azure Cloud Architecture (SACA).
 It aligns with the U.S. Secure Cloud Computing Architecture (SCCA) standard and can be deployed with the click-of-a-button implementation options with a few configuration selections.